torvalds/linux/Documentation/networking/device_drivers/ethernet/chelsio/cxgb.rst

 Introduction
 ============

- This document describes the Linux driver for Chelsio 10Gb Ethernet Network Controller.
+ This document describes the GNU/Linux driver for Chelsio 10Gb Ethernet Network Controller.
 This driver supports the Chelsio N210 NIC and is backward compatible with the Chelsio N110 model 10Gb NICs.